mattplant/SuiteTools/docs/architecture.md

 ## Monorepo architecture

-SuiteTools is structured as a monorepo—a single repository containing multiple related workspaces.
-This organization enables strong separation of concerns while making suite-wide patterns easy to maintain, extend, and share across frontend, backend, and shared logic.
+SuiteTools is organized as a monorepo—housing multiple related workspaces within a single repository.
+This architecture supports clear boundaries, shared utilities, and consistent tooling across frontend, backend, and cross-cutting logic.
+It also enables suite-wide patterns to be defined once, then reused and enforced across projects.

 ### Workspaces